zionsg/status/README.md

         * If the filepicker element is used, the webpage may freeze for a few minutes until all the files are read to return `HTMLInputElement.files`.
-        * If drag & drop is used, it does not freeze the page as `DragEvent.dataTransfer.items` is accessed on the drop event.
+        * If drag & drop is used, the page does not freeze when `DragEvent.dataTransfer.items` is accessed on the drop event.
 It is not known if the page will freeze if `DragEvent.dataTransfer.files` is accessed instead.